zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 | UDM         | `master`    | `v1.4.0` | X            | X               |
 | AUSF        | `master`    | `v1.4.0` | X            | X               |

-- In case readers are interested in making images using different branch then **they have to build images from scratch they can't use the docker-hub images**.
+- In case readers are interested in making images using different branch than master or develop then, **they have to build images from scratch they can't use the docker-hub images**.

 ## 4. Configuring Host Machines ##